 Huron County Beaches Are Open

 On the east side of Saginaw Bay, the water quality remains high.
 The Huron County Health Department tests water quality from all its county beaches, looking for E.coli concentrations.
-Over the past eight weeks only one closure occurred.
-Caseville County Park, was shut down briefly in June for high E. coli levels.
+Over the past six weeks only one closure occurred.
+Bird Creek County Park Beach, was shut down briefly in June for high E. coli levels.
 So far, in July, all beaches tested OK and remain open.

 Cautions On Cleaning Muck From Your Beach